-Through the supply of holiday facilities the Company operates within the hospitality environment.
+The Company operates within the hospitality environment through the supply of holiday accommodation.
 The Board, in accordance with its strategies to meet the needs of its primary customer base, reviews its property profile against the commercial sector to ensure the holiday outcome is economical.